Introduction

 Recommendations

-With the conclusion of the analysis, Kot recommended reinforcing and changing the material of the coupling used.
-The new material has better fatigue life characteristics, with a minimum increase of more than 200% compared to the previous one.
+Finally, upon completion of the analyses, Kot recommended reinforcing the coupling and replacing the material used in it.
+The new material offers improved fatigue life characteristics, with a minimum increase of more than 200% compared to the previous material.

 Conclusion

-In line with the pillars and foundations of Industry 4.0, digital simulations are essential analyses for compressing effects that are not visible to the naked eye.
-With them, it is possible to study behaviours, assess points for improvement and indicate changes for optimization.
-In addition, theoretical-experimental analyses make it possible to support digital simulations, further increasing the assertiveness of the work.
+Thus, in line with the pillars and foundations of Industry 4.0, digital simulations are essential tools for understanding effects that are not visible to the naked eye.
+This makes it possible to study behaviors, identify areas for improvement, and suggest changes to achieve optimization.
+Furthermore, theoretical-experimental analyses provide the basis for digital simulations, further enhancing the accuracy of the work.

 Kot can be your partner in matters related to Industry 4.0, helping you to understand real and complex engineering possibilities and contexts.
 Contact our team for more information!